| Mexico

 100,000-bbl/d Ayatsil satellite field, although views differ about whether

+the KMZ complex has already reached peak production.
 Mexico's other offshore oil production center is to the southwest in the

 Bay of Campeche, near the state of Tabasco.
 There the Abkatun-Pol-Chuc and